 I have combination skin and only apply a tiny amount on the drier areas of my face.
-If your skin is oily I don’t think Shea butter and oils are a good combination for this type of skin.
+If your skin is oily I don’t think the combination of Shea butter and oils is good for this type of skin.
 I would recommend using it only on the body and neck.

 This DIY Shea butter moisturizer has other skin benefits that you can find below the recipe.

 This post contains affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

 How To Make Your Own DIY Shea Butter Cream

 Make sure you have the ingredients ready before you start.

 Ingredients you need:

 - 3 tablespoons raw Shea butter (preferably organic)

 - 2 tablespoons jojoba oil